IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 The curses of a cursed dungeon are randomly picked from a list and shown to the player beofre entering.
 The player can reroll the curses up to 2 times.
 If the player clears any generated dungeon, they get all rerolls back.

+The dungeon layout is created using the possible rooms when the player first enteres the dungeon.
+The layout is generated in a grid like pattern, where each room is one cell.
+There should be at least 2 room between the entrance of the dungeon and the boss room.
+Furthermore there should not be more then 10 rooms in total.

 ##### Posible Curses